Fishing on Vancouver Island

-Salmon Fishing Vancouver Island
+Salmon Fishing Vancouver Island, BC

 Salmon fishing in Nootka and Esperanza is downright fantastic, with vast fishing grounds at your disposal.
-This area of Vancouver Island has the most consistent fishing anywhere on the west coast of B.C. with the enormous migratory southbound runs plus the tens of thousands of salmon returning to our local rivers.
+This area of Vancouver Island has the most consistent salmon fishing of anywhere on the west coast of B.C. with the enormous migratory southbound runs plus the tens of thousands of salmon returning to our local rivers.

 We reel in Chinook salmon between 15 and 25 pounds on a daily basis, and larger fish are landed every year.
 Nothing beats catching a Coho salmon – the active, fun fish known as the “acrobat of the sea”.
 These species are prized for their high fat content and rich taste.

 Nootka Sound and Esperanza Inlet boast the most consistent bottom fishing anywhere on Vancouver Island with an abundance of “chicken” halibut.
 Considered the best for eating, “chickens” (between 10 and 30 pounds) are a lot of fun to catch.